luiswirth/bsc-thesis/src/matter/mesh.typ

 === Global Geometry

-Computationally we represent the edge lengths in a single struct that has all lengths stored continuously in memory in a nalgebra vector @NalgebraLib.
+Computationally we represent the edge lengths in a single struct that has all lengths stored continuously in memory in a nalgebra vector @crate:nalgebra.
 ```rust
 pub struct MeshEdgeLengths {
   vector: na::DVector<f64>,